-• Use the range only for its intended use as described in this manual.
+Use the range only for its intended use as described in this manual.

-• Do not touch surface burners, areas near surface burners or interior surfaces of oven.
+DO NOT TOUCH SURFACE BURNERS, AREAS NEAR SURFACE BURNERS OR INTERIOR SURFACES OF OVEN.
 Areas near surface burners and interior surfaces of an oven become hot enough to cause burns.
 During and after use, do not touch, or let clothing or other flammable materials contact surface burners, areas near surface burners or interior surfaces of oven until they have had sufficient time to cool.
-Other surfaces of the range, such as the oven vent opening, the surface near the vent opening, the cooktop, and the oven door, could also become hot enough to cause burns.
+Other surfaces of the range may become hot enough to cause burns; such as, the oven vent opening, the surface near the vent opening, the cooktop and the oven door.

 - Do not wear loose or hanging garments when using the range.
-They could ignite if they touch an open flame and you could be burned. - Use only dry potholders.
-Moist or damp potholders on hot surfaces could result in burns from steam.
-Do not let potholder touch an open flame.
+They could ignite if they touch a hot surface burner and you could be burned. - Use only dry potholders.
+Moist or damp potholders on surface burners may result in burns from steam.
+Do not let potholder touch surface burners.
 Do not use a towel or bulky cloth for a potholder.
 It could catch on fire. - Keep range vents unobstructed. - Do not heat unopened containers.
 They could explode.
 The hot contents could cause burns and container particles could cause injury. - Do not store flammable materials on or near the range.
-The fumes could create an explosion and/or fire hazard.

-- Do not use the oven for storage. - Do not use aluminum foil to line surface burner well area, oven bottom, or any other part of the range.
-Use aluminum foil only as recommended in this manual. - Never use a match or other flame to look for a gas leak.
+The fumes can create an explosion and/or fire hazard. - Do not use the oven for storage. - Never use a match or other flame to look for a gas leak.
 Explosion and injury could result. - Know where your main gas shutoff valve is located.